top of page

 Are there Covid restrictions?

-We run an essential oil diffuser in the classroom and keep it as ventilated as possible.
+The classroom is well ventilated.
 The space we create is an alkaline healing environment.

 As for travel into Greece, that depends on the national and local policies at the time.
-As of December 2022, it appears that there are no restrictions for travelers coming into Greece.
+For the past couple years it appears that there are no restrictions for travelers coming into Greece.
 However it is your responsibility to stay updated: https://travel.gov.gr/

 What's the weather like?

 In June-July it is hot, but not unbearably hot.
+Temperature ranges from lows around 20°C/65°F and highs 30°C/85°F. It usually stays warm at night.
 Chance of rain is unlikely.

 What are the lifestyle conditions of Crete?